Jamie Leweling

-Jamie Leweling (born 26 February 2001) is a German professional footballer who plays as an attacking midfielder, right winger, or forward for club VfB Stuttgart and the Germany national team.
+Jamie Jaleel Jeremy Leweling (born 26 February 2001) is a German professional footballer who plays as an attacking midfielder, right winger, or forward for club VfB Stuttgart and the Germany national team.

 Club career

 Greuther Fürth

 Leweling made his professional debut for Greuther Fürth in the 2.
 Bundesliga on 28 July 2019, coming on as a substitute in the 85th minute for Tobias Mohr in 2–0 home loss against Erzgebirge Aue.
 Later that year, on 7 December, he recorded his first goal and assist for the club in a 3–1 victory against Bochum.

 Following the club's promotion to the Bundesliga, he scored five goals during the 2021–22 season, opening his account with a goal against VfB Stuttgart in a 5–1 loss in the season's opening match.

 Union Berlin

-On 17 May 2022, it was confirmed that Leweling would join Bundesliga club Union Berlin for the 2022–23 season.
+On 17 May 2022, following Greuther Fürth's relegation from Bundesliga, it was confirmed that Leweling would join Bundesliga club Union Berlin for the 2022–23 season.
 On 21 January 2023, he scored his first goal for the club in a 3–1 league victory against Hoffenheim.